markcheret/footnotes/readme.txt

 - Bugfix: Try to replace each appearance of Footnotes in the current Post object loaded from the WordPress database

 = 1.5.3 =
-- Add: Developer's homepage to the 'other Plugins' list
+- Adding: Developer's homepage to the 'other Plugins' list
 - Update: Smoothy scroll to an anchor using Javascript
 - Bugfix: Set the vertical align for each cell in the Reference container to TOP

 = 1.5.2 =
-- Add: Setting to enable/disable the mouse-over box
+- Adding: Setting to enable/disable the mouse-over box
-- Add: Current WordPress Theme to the Diagnostics sub page
+- Adding: Current WordPress Theme to the Diagnostics sub page
-- Add: ManFisher note in the "other Plugins" sub page
+- Adding: ManFisher note in the "other Plugins" sub page
 - Update: Removed unnecessary hidden inputs from the Settings page
 - Update: Merged public CSS files to reduce the output and improve the performance
 - Update: Translations (EN and DE)